2019 NCAA Division I women's lacrosse tournament

 The 2019 NCAA Division I Women's Lacrosse Championship is the 38th annual single-elimination tournament to determine the national champion of Division I NCAA women's college lacrosse.
-The semifinal and championship rounds will be played at Homewood Field in Baltimore from May 24–26, 2019.
-All other rounds will be played at campus sites, usually at the home field of the higher-seeded team, from May 7–19.
+The semifinal and championship rounds were played at Homewood Field in Baltimore from May 24–26, 2019.
+All other rounds were played at campus sites, usually at the home field of the higher-seeded team, from May 7–19.
+This was the last NCAA tournament played until the 2021 edition after the 2020 tournament was cancelled due to the COVID-19 pandemic.

 Tournament field

 All NCAA Division I women's lacrosse programs were eligible for this championship, and a total of 28 teams were invited to participate.
 15 teams qualified automatically by winning their conference tournaments while the remaining 13 teams qualified at-large based on their regular season records.